 Without another word or need of explanation the woman leaves.
 Natasha didn’t know what the lady is thinking or what her decision would be.
 So as she hears the car speeding down the street Natasha prepares to exit stage left.

 First she takes the trash bag and throws it out the window.
 Coming back to take Marcus she look at the others, oh how she wish she could dispose of all of them.
-But only Marcus was her true target.
+But Marcus had been her only true target.
 Only Marcus had truly tried her.
 Picking him up by the rope around his ankle she drags him to the bedroom window.
 With a little bit of work she is able to lift him up and out the window.
 Marcus hits the hard chilly ground with a grunt through his chloroformed induced sleep, something Natasha had gotten a small pleasure from.
 Once Natasha is out the window she closes it like it never opened then pulls Marcus through the gravel to the trunk of the waiting Audi.
 She wanted to hurt him as much as he had hurt countless women.

 Taking off her gloves and brassed knuckles she flexes and massages her sore hands.
 Shame on him for putting up a fight.
 With relieved fingers she dumps Marcus and the trash bag inside before giving him more chloroform.
-This would work out a lot better if he just stays sleep until he was under the water of the Sapelo Sound.
-It was the one body of water near Atlanta that fed out to the Atlantic Ocean.
+This would work out a lot better if he just stays sleep until he has been emerged under the water of the Sapelo Sound.
+It is the one body of water near Atlanta that fed out to the Atlantic Ocean.
 It also isn’t family friendly with its dangerous trail, so the possiblity of anyone finding him before full decomposition was slim.
 After decomposition impossible.